helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 86. And we transformed to this other algorithm where step one constructs target values by taking a max over the Q values.
 87. And step two fits a new value function to those target values.
 88. So the way that we construct a fitted Q iteration algorithm is very much analogous to fitted value iteration.
-89. We construct our target value YI as the reward of a sampled state action tuple SI AI plus gamma times the expected value of the value function at state S prime.
+89. We construct our target value YI as the reward of a sampled state action tuple SI AI plus γ times the expected value of the value function at state s'.
 90. and then in step 2 we simply regress our Q function Q ϕ onto those target values.
 91. The trick, of course, is that we have to evaluate step 1 without knowing the transition probabilities, so we're going to do two things.
 92. First, we're going to replace V of SI prime with the max over A at Q ϕ SI prime AI prime, because we're only approximating Q ϕ, we're not approximating V ϕ.